nrc-cnrc/OpenStudio-Measures/CONTRIBUTING.md

 a file will create a Fork of this project for you to save your proposed changes to.
 Submitting a change to a file will write it to a new Branch in your Fork, so you can send a Pull Request.

-If this is your first time contributing on GitHub, don't worry!
+If this is your first time contributing on GitLab, don't worry!
 Let us know if you have any questions.

 ### Security